bigbearlearns/cupertino-choraliers/content/director.md

-Now Laura directs the Choraliers, a group of Seniors (40 people) who provide sing-a-longs for retirement facilities and rest homes.
+Now Laura directs and accompanies the Choraliers, a group of Seniors (30 people) who provide choral music for retirement facilities and rest homes.